Tropiicana/tropiicana/README.md

 > I will ALWAYS be c + h!
 Don't be afraid to interact :D

 > [!WARNING]
-> I am 16 so if you are uncomfortable
+> I am 16 - i personally do not mind anyone interacting with me
+>
+> but if you have an age dni then please follow your own criteria!

 > [!CAUTION]
 > Advises about risks or negative outcomes of certain actions.